Innovate UK

-Innovate UK is a council of UK Research and Innovation (UKRI), a non-departmental public body sponsored by the Department for Science, Innovation and Technology, responsible for funding and supporting organisations to make new products and services.
+Innovate UK is a council of UK Research and Innovation (UKRI), a non-departmental public body sponsored by the Department for Business, Innovation, Science and Trade, responsible for funding and supporting organisations to make new products and services.

 History

-Innovate UK has its roots as an advisory body – the Technology Strategy Board – established in 2004, within the Department of Trade and Industry (DTI), before becoming an independent body in July 2007 after the reorganisation of the DTI into the Department for Innovation, Universities and Skills (DIUS) and the Department for Business, Enterprise and Regulatory Reform (BERR) under Gordon Brown's government.
+Innovate UK was initially an advisory body – the Technology Strategy Board – established in 2004, within the Department of Trade and Industry (DTI), before becoming an independent body in July 2007 after the reorganisation of the DTI into the Department for Innovation, Universities and Skills (DIUS) and the Department for Business, Enterprise and Regulatory Reform (BERR) under Gordon Brown's government.

 The original Technology Strategy Board had its roots in the Innovation Review published by the DTI in December 2003, and the Lambert Review.
 This reconfigured the major funding mechanism as the Collaborative Research and Development Technology Programme, transformed the pre-existing Faraday Partnerships into Knowledge Transfer Networks, renamed the Teaching Company Scheme as Knowledge Transfer Partnerships and set up an Advisory Board made up of 12 people from business, venture capital and regional government.
 These changes all took place in 2004, with the Advisory Board being appointed in October of that year.

 In the 2006 budget, Gordon Brown announced the intention to set up the Technology Strategy Board as a "non-departmental public body" operating at "arm's length" from the UK Government.
 It was decided to locate the new organisation in Swindon, and to recruit a team primarily with business experience.

 In August 2014, the organisation adopted the name Innovate UK, and began a transition to use the new name in all its communications.
 However, the legal name of the organisation continued to be the "Technology Strategy Board".

 Under the Higher Education and Research Act 2017, effective April 2018, Innovate UK became a council of the newly established UK Research and Innovation (UKRI) organisation.

 In November 2021, the Knowledge Transfer Network re-branded as Innovate UK KTN as part of a reorganisation of the KTN through which it has increased cooperation with Innovate UK, while remaining a separate legal entity.
 The re-naming of Innovate UK KTN was aimed at accelerating benefits for UK businesses by enabling greater strategic alignment with Innovate UK.
 Innovate UK KTN's role within the Innovate UK group is to "connect innovators with new partners and new opportunities beyond their existing thinking – accelerating ambitious ideas into real-world solutions."
 Innovate UK KTN operates as a private company limited by guarantee without share capital, with its sole member being UK Research and Innovation, a non-departmental public body.
 The current Innovate UK KTN Interim CEO is Jon Kingsbury.
 In 2024, Innovate UK KTN changed its name to Innovate UK Business Connect.